-CDAS 200-hPa U Anoms, (5N-5S) Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow Westerly anomalies strengthened markedly in late December 2008 near the Date Line and persisted into March 2009.
+Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow Westerly anomalies continued near the Date Line into March 2009.
 These anomalies are consistent with La Nina conditions.
 The period was interrupted by MJO activity as easterly anomalies shifted eastward through this region during January.
-Easterly and westerly anomaly patterns consistent with MJO activity shifted eastward from mid-March to the beginning of May Outside of westerly anomalies across parts of the Indian Ocean and Maritime Continent, equatorial winds are close to average across much of the Tropics.
+Easterly and westerly anomaly patterns consistent with MJO activity shifted eastward from mid-March to the beginning of May.
+Over the past week, westerly anomalies persist across parts of the Indian Ocean while at the same time westerly anomalies have rapidly developed across the Pacific.